fadden/CiderPress2/ndocs/top/SourceNotes.md

 commands used to run the tests, and `cp2 version --debug` will display additional information about the runtime environment.

+In addition, the GUI application has a "bulk compression test" in the DEBUG menu that will compress all files in a disk image or file archive with a specific compression algorithm, then decompress them and verify that the output matches the input.
+This can be used for performance and correctness testing of compression code.

 ## GUI Tool Development ##

 During development, the command-line interface was developed first.
-The graphical interface is currently being prototyped with WPF (Windows Presentation Foundation).
+The graphical interface is currently implemented with WPF (Windows Presentation Foundation).
 This might seem an odd choice, since WPF is several years old and Windows-only, and there are multi-platform UI toolkits.
-The motivations are:
+The motivations for using it are:

  1. Some multi-platform UI toolkits don't work on all of my target platforms.
     For example, Microsoft's MAUI doesn't currently work on Linux.
- 2. Some UI toolkits emphasize mobile device interaction, making them less suitable for what is intended as a desktop application.
+ 2. Some UI toolkits emphasize mobile device interaction, making them less suitable for what is primarily a desktop application.
  3. Some UI toolkits are missing important pieces, like robust display of formatted text.
  4. I'm familiar with WPF.